-The cervical spine exists in the background of our lives.
-We might become aware of it as we stretch before a workout or notice tension has collected in that area before a chiropractic adjustment.
+You might become aware of your cervical spine as you stretch before a workout.
+Or perhaps you notice if tension has collected in that area before a chiropractic adjustment.

-The cervical spine is composed of smaller articular (connected by joints) bones, making it the most flexible region of the spine.
-Because of this, the cervical spine can be more susceptible to injuries and disorders.
-This can cause a slew of symptoms, from tingling sensations in the arms and legs to chronic neck pain.
+The cervical spine is composed of smaller articular bones.
+Articular means the bones are connected by joints, making it the most flexible region of the spine.
+Because of this mobility, the cervical spine can be more susceptible to injuries and disorders.

-Seven cervical vertebrae (C1-C7) connect the base of the skull to the top of the back.
+The cervical vertebrae C1-C7 connect the base of the skull to the top of the back.
 These vertebrae are the smallest vertebral bones in the spinal column.
-They form a lordotic curve (these vertebrae curve towards the front of the body).
+They form a lordotic curve (a curve towards the front of the body).

-C1 and C2 are called atypical vertebrae because they function quite differently than C3-C6, which are called the typical vertebrae.
-Then there’s C7, also known as the unique vertebra.
+C1 and C2 (the atlas and axis) are called atypical vertebrae because they function quite differently than C3-C6, which are called the typical vertebrae.
+Then there’s C7, known as the unique vertebra.
 It bridges the cervical and thoracic spine.

 Each vertebra has a bone extension called the spinous process (the ridge you feel through the skin extending the length of the back), where muscles and ligaments connect.

-Soft tissue plays an equally important role in the cervical spine.
 In between the cervical vertebrae are cervical discs.
-They cushion the vertebrae and absorb shock between the bones during daily activities.
+They cushion the vertebrae and function as shock absorbers between the bones during daily activities.
 These intervertebral discs consist of a tough outer layer called the annulus fibrosus and a soft interior called the nucleus pulposus.

 Between each vertebra and disc, the vertebral endplate helps transfer nutrients from the bone to the disc.

 Each vertebra consists of a vertebral body and vertebral arch.
-The vertebral body situated towards the front of the body supports while the anterior vertebral arch, made up of two laminae and pedicles, encloses each vertebra.
+The anterior vertebral arch, made up of 2 laminae and pedicles, encloses each vertebra.
 Vertebrae are connected via the facet joints, enabling flexion (forward and backward motion).